priorknowledge/loom/doc/adapting.md

 a combined category + kind kernel.
 The streaming version of the kind kernel needs to manage the category kernel's operation, and replicates all of the `CatKernel`'s functionality.
+This section describes the purely Kind part.

 Loom's kind kernel uses a block-wise adaptation of Radford Neal's celebrated Algorithm 8 kernel for nonconjugate Gibbs sampling [neal2000markov](/doc/references.bib).
-The block algorithm 8 kernel first builds a number of ephemeral kinds and sufficient statistics for each (kind,feature) pair, including both real and ephemeral kinds.
+The block algorithm 8 kernel first sequentially builds a number of ephemeral kinds and sufficient statistics for each (kind,feature) pair, including both real and ephemeral kinds.
+After sufficient statistics are collected, the kernel computes the likelihoods of all (kind,feature) assignments, an entirely data-parallel operation.
-Then the kernel randomly Gibbs-reassigns features to kinds.
+Finally the kernel randomly Gibbs-reassigns features to kinds using the table of assignment likelihoods.
 Unlike Neal's algorithm 8, the block algorithm 8 does not resample ephemeral kinds after each feature reassignment;
 indeed Loom's streaming view of data requires batch kind proposal.
 In pseudocode:

-    kind_proposer.init_proposals()                              # kind kernel
+    kind_proposer.start_building_proposals()                    # kind kernel
     for action in annealing_schedule:
         if action == ADD:
             row = rows_to_add.next()